JayWood/content-warning-v3/readme.txt

 == Changelog ==

+= 3.6.0 =
+* Split methods and hooks from main class file, will prevent overhead.
+* Moved to use of cookie.js
+* Created API file for methods.

 = 3.5.5 =
 * [jgraup](https://github.com/jgraup) - Fixed Menu Positioning
 * BUGFIX - Fixed Enter/Exit URLs not being respected.